 Apart from immediate physical needs status-seeking is the psychological activity of humanity.
 Social media for example is nothing but people in search of higher status.

 Some may surrender one type of status – usually economic – in order to concentrate on the more specialised social or political hierarchy of their peer group.
 What are called “principles” unless they can be kept completely secret are really displays of status, so too the virtuous opinions that have to be shared.
-Public accusations are both displays of righteousness and attempts to push others below the accuser.
+Public accusations do double duty as both displays of righteousness and attempts to push others below the accuser.
 The submissiveness of what is called “service” are reassurances of hierarchy.
 Philanthropy is just another high status luxury good that the rich buy on the open market.

 Comparisons diminish with distance; we don’t usually measure ourselves with someone removed from our daily experience but our friends, neighbors and close family.
 We calibrate ourselves locally within our tribe.

 Nevertheless to be a truly conscious human being requires the ending of the search for status, even its very existence.
 The two are simply incompatible.
 Like other forms of self consciousness status is really a lack of consciousness.
 Anyone who fails to get to grips with this issue is an entirely unserious person whoever they may be – in fact especially whoever they may be.
 They are mere puppets powered by forces they don’t understand.

 Continue to play the children’s game of status if you like but recognize its true cost in loss of freedom and sensibility.
 The compulsion to impress others is a form of delusion.
-Only when one is paradoxically ashamed of high status is there even the possibility of being fully alive.
+Only when one is indifferent to both status and shame is there even the possibility of being fully alive.